PRECIOUS-Gold falls to 1-week low on stronger dollar, but holds above $1,300 level

 Wall Street’s benchmark S&P 500 slipped amid concerns over growth, disappointing earnings reports and another possible U.S. government shutdown in the wake of President Donald Trump’s State of the Union address.

-“If there is another shutdown that would stoke concerns about growth which might fuel demand for haven assets like bonds, and gold might gain due to falling treasury yields,” Spivak of DailyFx said.

-“But, if the dollar finds haven demand, then gold’s ability to move higher is going to be limited.”
+“If there is another shutdown that would stoke concerns about growth which might fuel demand for haven assets,” Spivak of DailyFx said, adding gold’s ability to move higher will be limited if the dollar finds haven appeal.

-Reflecting lacklustre sentiment, holdings of SPDR Gold Trust , the world’s largest gold-backed exchange-traded fund, fell for a fourth straight session on Wednesday.
+Reflecting lacklustre sentiment in gold, holdings of SPDR Gold Trust, the world’s largest gold-backed exchange-traded fund, fell for a fourth straight session on Wednesday.

 Liquidity in gold markets is expected to remain light in Asian hours with China closed for the Lunar New Year holiday this week.

-Silver was steady at $15.66, and platinum slipped 0.2 percent to $801.50.
+Silver was up 0.1 percent at $15.68, and platinum fell 0.4 percent to $800.
 (Reporting by Nallur Sethuraman in Bengaluru; Editing by Joseph Radford and Subhranshu Sahu)